mukul9193/React-Django-app/README.md

 # React-Django-app
-This appilication is integration of djnago or React
+This appilication is integration of django or React